-Total placements of monetary institutions to domestic sectors (excluding the central government) held steady in December

-(transaction-based), with their annual growth rate accelerating slightly to 2.9% (Figure 40).
-The annual growth of placements to households accelerated to 4.0% (Figure 42), while placements to non-financial corporations grew at a rate of 2.6% (Figure 41).
-The share of kuna placements in total household placements continued its long-standing upward trend, reaching 48.2% at the end of December (Figure 47).
-On the other hand, the nominal stock of placements was 0.9% smaller at the end of December 2017 than at the end of 2016, primarily as a result of the sale of non-performing placements.
+Total placements of monetary institutions to domestic sectors (excluding the government) decreased in January (transaction-based), with their annual growth rate increasing slightly to 3.1% (Figure 40).
+The annual growth of placements to households continued to accelerate, reaching 4.3% (Figure 42), while placements to non-financial corporations grew at a rate of 2.8% (Figure 41).
+The share of kuna placements in total household placements continued its long-standing upward trend, reaching 49.0% at the end of January (Figure 47).
+The nominal stock of placements was 1.2% smaller at the end of January 2018 than at the end of January 2017, primarily as a result of the sale of non-performing placements.

-Gross international reserves continued to grow in early 2018.
-In January, they increased by EUR 0.5bn (3.3%), standing at EUR 16.2bn at the end of the month (Figure 56).
-Favourable trends in reserves were driven by the purchase of foreign exchange from banks and the increase in agreed repo transactions.
-Net international reserves grew by EUR 0.3bn or 2.5% in January 2018, totalling EUR 14.1bn at the end of the month.
+Gross international reserves decreased in February by EUR 0.2bn or 1.0% and stood at EUR 16.1bn (Figure 56) at the end of the month.
+The slight decrease in reserves was predominantly driven by a lower level of agreed repo transactions.
+Net international reserves remained almost unchanged in February, totalling EUR 14.1bn at the end of the month.